 Halloween Hazards for Your Pets

-Peter S. Sakas DVM, MS
+Peter S. Sakas DVM

 Almost everyone knows that chocolate is toxic for pets.
-Theobromine, a chemical found in chocolate is the cause of the poisoning, which can be deadly in dogs (especially) and other pets.
+Theobromine, a chemical found in chocolate is the cause of the poisoning, which can be deadly in dogs, especially, and other pets.
 They actually have an allergic reaction to the theobromine which can be quite severe.
 Some dogs may not have as severe of a response but it is not worth taking a chance with your pets.
-Chocolate should be avoided, so do not think a little bit is not going to hurt!
+Chocolate should be avoided, do not think a little bit is not going to hurt!
 If your pet is sensitive to the theobromine it does not take much to cause a toxic reaction.

 Depending on the amount ingested, chocolate (bakers, semi sweet, milk and dark) can be potentially poisonous to many animals.
 Theobromine levels are especially high in dark chocolates.
 In general, the less sweet the chocolate, the more toxic it could be.
 In fact, unsweetened baking chocolate contains almost seven times more theobromine than milk chocolate.
 Vomiting, diarrhea, seizures, hyperactivity and increased thirst, urination and heart rate can be seen with the ingestion of as little as 1/4 ounce of baking chocolate by a 10-pound dog.
 Halloween treats with chocolate are not appropriate for pets.

 Other chemicals found in certain candies can also be toxic to your pets.
-Xylitol, a sweetener found in some candies and gum can be toxic to pets if taken in large amounts.
+Xylitol, a sweetener found in some candies, mints, baked goods, chocolate, and gum can be toxic to pets if taken in large amounts.
 Ingestion of significant quantities can produce a fairly sudden drop in blood sugar, resulting in depression, incoordination and seizures.
 Foods containing Xylitol should be kept well out of reach of your pets.
 Do not take any chances with you pets.
 As stated before, do not think that a little bit is not going to hurt.
 You should have plenty of treats around the house that are appropriate for your pets and use them instead of candies.

 Avoid the temptation to feed your pets leftovers from your holiday meals.
 Your pet should be kept on its normal diet.
 Any change of diet, even for one meal, may give your dog or cat severe indigestion and diarrhea.
 This is particularly true for older animals that have more delicate digestive systems and nutritional requirements.
 Many of these foods are rich; especially those that are high in fat, and can often cause severe gastrointestinal disturbances in pets which could prove fatal.
 Inflammation of the pancreas (pancreatitis) is a very common disease of dogs and is frequently caused by the eating of table scraps.
 The pancreas plays a role in digestion of food but when an animal eats a rich or fatty meal, the pancreas is 'overstimulated' and the organ oversecretes enzymes leading to inflammation of the pancreas and surrounding tissues.
 Signs of pancreatitis include vomiting and abdominal pain, sometimes quite severe.
 The condition is very uncomfortable for the pet and sometimes can be fatal.
 If you notice these type of symptoms seek veterinary care.

-Although some people may think it is humorous, never offer or allow your pets to access alcoholic beverages.
+Although some people may think it is humorous, never offer or allow your pets access to alcoholic beverages.
 Due to Halloween parties there may be alcoholic drinks carelessly left in areas where pets may be able to reach them.
 Place these unattended drinks in a safe location where pets cannot reach them.
 If enough alcohol is ingested, the animal could become very ill and weak.
 In severe cases they may go into a coma, possibly resulting in death due to respiratory failure.

 Animals are attracted to unusual or shiny objects which may be found around the house during Halloween used for decorations or wrapping.
 Dogs and cats cannot see in color so it is the shiny, shimmering or unusual appearance that attracts them.
 Birds can see in color, so color may definitely be a source of attraction to them.
 Keep aluminum foil and cellophane candy wrappers away from pets.
 Pets may swallow such material, leading to gastrointestinal irritation, causing vomiting or may even pass into the intestinal tract producing an intestinal blockage.
 Cats are quite often attracted to ribbons, bows, strings and other decorations which they may chew, swallow and develop intestinal blockage.
 In addition, twinkling lights or other interesting electrical decorations may prove attractive to your pets.
 They may chew on the cords which may lead to severe electrical shocks.